About Rural Oklahoma Birth & Wellness Initiative

 We believe lasting change happens when communities build systems together.

 The Rural Oklahoma Birth & Wellness Initiative does not work in isolation.
-Everything we do is built in partnership with families, doulas, providers, organizations, and community leaders who are already showing up for rural Oklahoma.
+Everything we do is built in partnership with families, doulas, healthcare providers, organizations, and community leaders who are already showing up for rural Oklahoma.

 We Build Connection

-We connect families to the resources and supports already present in their communities and strengthen pathways between providers, organizations, and community-based care.
-By reducing silos and improving coordination, families experience clearer access, continuity, and support across pregnancy, birth, postpartum, and early parenting.
+We connect families to the resources and supports already present in their communities while strengthening relationships between providers, organizations, and community-based care.

 We Build Workforce

-We build a sustainable, locally rooted perinatal workforce by training, mentoring, and contracting community-based doulas from the communities they serve.
 Workforce development does not end with training.
-It includes mentorship, leadership development, and ongoing support so doulas can remain engaged, trusted, and integrated into local systems of care.
+It includes mentorship, leadership development, and ongoing support so doulas remain engaged, trusted, and integrated within local systems of care.

 We Build Capacity

 We partner with existing organizations, providers, and grassroots efforts to strengthen capacity rather than replace services.
-Through shared planning, education, and collaboration, communities are better equipped to meet local needs using tools, knowledge, and leadership that remain in the community.

 We Build Access

-When gaps exist, we help fill them through direct support, doula care, community education, and outreach.
-From large county-wide resource fairs to small satellite education events, we bring care, information, and tangible support directly to families who face access barriers due to geography, transportation, or system limitations.
+From county-wide resource fairs to smaller satellite education events, we bring care, information, and tangible support directly to families who face barriers due to geography, transportation, or limited system access.

 We Build Leadership